mollersuite/mollermethod/website/src/pages/api.md

 }
 ```

-If you yield for more than 5 seconds, Catay will display a notification to the user when your Method
+If you yield for more than 5 seconds, mollermethod will display a notification to the user when your Method
 completes.

 ### Properties